Warehouse Management System: Ecommerce Guide to WMS Software

 A warehouse management system prevents this by serving as a single source of truth and organization.
 WMSs use software and automation to coordinate a vast number of activities within a warehouse, so that every operation can perform in sync and at peak efficiency.

-Where do warehouse management systems fit in the supply chain?
+Where do warehouse management solutions fit in the supply chain?

 Warehouse management systems coordinate activities that take place inside a warehouse.
 These activities can encompass a few different stages throughout the supply chain and fulfillment process.